 century Renaissance project.
 Funny how he was always telling me I

-needed to change my ways, 'transform' in his words.
+my ways -- 'transform' in his words.
 I actually think

-that some of it got through to me somewhat because now I really enjoy listening
+that some of it got through to me because now I really enjoy listening

-to nineteenth century music, and I even dress more
+to nineteenth century music, and I even dress more conservatively."

 "Cousin still talks at times... or rather mumbles, I should say.